Postpartum Recovery

 48-72 hours after birth, if painfree

-Gently close both openings (stopping stream or urine and stopping from passing gas) and lift (think claw, jelly fish, blueberry analogy), then completely relax
+Gently close both openings (stopping stream or urine and stopping from passing gas) and lift (think claw, jelly fish, blueberry analogy), then completely relax.
+Try to inhale relax, exhale squeeze.

 Repeat x5-10